AgencyPMG/SimpleBlocks/readme.md

 Creates a new custom post type called Simple Blocks.
-The post type can be pulled through using a shortcode in an post or page.
+The post type can be pulled through using a shortcode in any post or page.
 For example:

     [simple_block id="8"]